-• Continued enforcement regarding noncompliant health claims: The public's increased focus on a clean and sanitized personal environment and more broadly, general health and wellness, is a new way of thinking that is likely here to stay.
+Continued enforcement regarding noncompliant health claims: The public's increased focus on a clean and sanitized personal environment and more broadly, general health and wellness, is a new way of thinking that is likely here to stay.
 It follows that businesses will continue to innovate and market products responsive to this mind-set.
 "Hot" products include UV lamps and air filtration devices marketed for sterilizing household goods and indoor environments.
-These products are already on Health Canada's radar for making unacceptable health
+These products are already on Health Canada's radar for making unacceptable health claims in relation to COVID-19.

+As businesses innovate they must continue to exercise caution in representing general consumer products for medical purposes, as such health claims may be prohibited outright or may push products into the regulated product sphere, for which a host of additional regulatory requirements must be met prior to coming to market.
 While Health Canada has expanded compliance and enforcement initiatives to match the rate at which new health products are reaching Canadians under COVID-19 interim measures, there is no reason to expect these enforcement measures will stop once vaccination reaches critical numbers and "COVID-19" recedes from the day's headlines.
 The pandemic has taught the value in maintaining a clean environment and Health Canada will continue to be vigilant in seeking to protect Canadians from products that may mislead the public with respect to their uses.